d4n3sh/thedaneshproject/content/posts/2013-02-09-sunlight-unicablink-malaysias-first-gps-enable-taxi-booking-service.md

 Go grab the app on [Google Play][2] or the [AppStore][3] and take it for a spin.

 What about [Taxi Monger][4] you ask?
-If I&#8217;m not wrong, that&#8217;s sms based and the response time is slightly longer.
+If I'm not wrong, that's sms based and the response time is slightly longer.

-I&#8217;ve yet to book a cab through Unicablink, hopefully soon.
+I've yet to book a cab through Unicablink, hopefully soon.
 Have you tried Unicablink yet?

 <!--more-->